-Maritime Quebec or Quebec by the Sea is one of the world's premier whale-watching destinations due to a large variety of cetaceans and excellent tourist infrastructure.
+Maritime Quebec or Quebec by the Sea is one of the world's premier whale-watching destinations due to a large variety of cetaceans and an excellent tourist infrastructure.
 More than 13 whale species can be found in the Gulf of St. Lawrence during the summer.
 It's possible to spot the two largest animals on earth – fin whales and blue whales.
 Plenty of humpbacks flock to the mouth of the beautiful Saguenay Fjord near Tadoussac.
 White beluga whales can be spotted all year round.

 Best places for whale watching